matthias-jaeger-net/shirts-processed/README.md

 * shapeFlow.pde - commented
 */

-// I'm using the pdf library in static mode, so no setup() or draw() is defined import processing.pdf.*;
+/** Constants */

-// Just to have the author on the shirt ;)
+// I'm using the pdf library in static mode no setup() or draw() is declared import processing.pdf.*;

-String title = "matthias-jaeger-net--shapeFlow.pdf";
+// Just to have the author's name on the shirt ;) String title = "matthias-jaeger-net--shapeFlow.pdf";

-// Create a graphics buffer with print resolution
+// Create a graphics buffer with print resolution using PDF render constant PGraphics pdf = createGraphics(3600, 3600, PDF, title);

-// using PDF render constant and the title from above PGraphics pdf = createGraphics(3600, 3600, PDF, title);
+/** Initialize the shape to be drawn */

 // Consider a shape as an array of 100 vectors PVector[] shape = new PVector[100];

-// Initialize the shape on the top edge of the pdf for (int i = 0; i < shape.length; i++) {
+// Create the values on the top edge of the pdf for (int i = 0; i < shape.length; i++) {

   // Space out the points proportional to the width